GPS Tracker Bluetooth 4.0

 What is Bluetooth?

-Currently, their are two forms of GPS tracking devices on the market:
+Currently, there are two forms of GPS tracking devices on the market:

 - Real-Time or Active

-The coming together of GPS tracking system and bluetooth technology shows us how technological advancements and collaboration can make all of our lives easier.
+The coming together of the GPS tracking system and Bluetooth technology shows us how technological advancements and collaboration can make all of our lives easier.